rockstor/rockstor-doc/docker-based-rock-ons/overview.rst

    :align: center

 If no Rock-ons are showing on the **All** tab then click the **Update** button to refresh the list of available Rock-ons.
-To install a Rock-on use its **Install** button on the Rock-ons WebUI page.
+To install a listed Rock-on use its **Install** button on the Rock-ons WebUI page.

 .. _adding_rockons: